zantis/zed/docs/src/configuring-languages.md

 ### Using Theme Extensions

 Zed supports theme extensions.
-Browse and install theme extensions from the Extensions panel ({#kb zed::Extensions}).
+Browse and install theme extensions from the Extensions panel (<kbd>cmd-shift-e|ctrl-shift-e</kbd>).

 To create your own theme extension, refer to the [Developing Theme Extensions](./extensions/themes.md) guide.